 Legend Position: Select where the graph legend is displayed.

-Date Format: Select a format for the dates in the x-aixs.
+Date Format: Select a format for the dates in the x-axis.
 Available only for graphs whose x-axis values are dates, such as progress and trend graphs.

-Visible marks: Whether or not to display marks for each bar.
+Visible marks: Whether or not to display marks for each column.
 A mark can be number or text.

 Marks style: This options works only when Visible marks is enabled.
 Select one of the following styles:

-- Total value: Displays the total number of items in all groups of a bar.
+- Total value: Displays the total number of items in all groups of a column.
 Not available for composite graphs.

 Marks position: This options works only when Visible marks is enabled.
-Select where the marks are displayed: on the top, at the bottom, or in the middle of the bar.
+Select where the marks are displayed: on the top, at the bottom, or in the middle of the column.